 Rather than the popular mango sticky rice dessert, we had green mango with a sweet fish sauce with chili.
 This simple dessert is made up of slices of green mango and a spicy chili dipping sauce.
 As unexpected as that might sound, the flavors complement each other for a delicious sourness.

 Birdsnest is a Chinese delicacy, believed to have a number of health benefits.
-We had seen it on an earlier visit to Chinatown and were curious to try it.
-As a dessert, we had the Gingko Birdnest version that came with ice.
+We had seen it on a Chicago Chinatown food tour and were curious to try it.
+For the dessert, we chose the Gingko Birdnest version that came with ice.

 While it was tasty, it lacked in flavor as compared to the sesame dumpling or the spicy chili sauce with the green mangos.

-Although we love exploring cities by ourselves, we found Expique’s food and tuk-tuk adventure in Bangkok at night to be a fun and insightful tour.
+Although we love exploring cities by ourselves, we found the Bangkok food tour and tuk tuk adventure at night to be a fun and insightful tour.

 Getting leisurely and safely transported in Bangkok at night by tuk-tuk makes for a relaxed and entertaining experience.

 Combining that with off the beaten path stops at delicious eateries and learning about the dishes that make Thai cuisine special, was a real treat.
 This Bangkok night tour is a great introduction to help you navigate the city’s overwhelming food scene.